HybridFlow: Resource-Adaptive Subtask Routing for Efficient Edge-Cloud LLM Inference: HybridFlow Framework

 \subsection{Task Decomposition and Execution Pipeline}

 Effective task decomposition forms the backbone of HybridFlow, as it determines both the logical structure and the degree of parallelism in the inference pipeline.
 Given a query $Q$, the planner must identify meaningful subtasks and their dependencies so that reasoning remains coherent while supporting concurrent execution on edge and cloud workers.
-As illustrated in Fig.~\ref{fig:method-pipeline}, existing frameworks typically sit at two extremes: approaches such as Skeleton-of-Thought (SoT)~\cite{ning2024skeletonofthought} and PASTA~\cite{jin2025learning} aggressively parallelize steps with limited regard for dependencies, while Chain-of-Thought (CoT)~\cite{wei2022chain} and Division-of-Thoughts (DoT)~\cite{shao2025division} enforce strictly sequential execution, preserving correctness but incurring high latency.
+As illustrated in Fig.~\ref{fig:method-pipeline}, existing frameworks typically sit at two extremes: approaches such as SoT~\cite{ning2024skeletonofthought} and PASTA~\cite{jin2025learning} aggressively parallelize steps with limited regard for dependencies, while CoT~\cite{wei2022chain} and DoT~\cite{shao2025division} enforce strictly sequential execution, preserving correctness but incurring high latency.

 HybridFlow sidesteps this dilemma by explicitly modeling dependencies while still exploiting available parallelism.
 We leverage an edge-deployed planner $M_P$ and elicit its behavior with an Explain--Analyze--Generate (EAG) meta-prompt~\cite{gu-etal-2025-explain}.
 The prompt guides $M_P$ through three stages: (i) identifying key elements of the query, (ii) analyzing and breaking the query into interrelated subtasks, and (iii) generating a structured representation of the overall solution plan.
-To make this process robust, we curate high-quality exemplars by evaluating multiple models on 100 queries from s1k~\cite{Muennighoff2025s1ST} and selecting examples that exhibit strong logical grounding, clear dependency structure, and substantial parallelization.
-These exemplars are used as few-shot demonstrations in the planner's context.
+To make this process robust, we curate high-quality exemplars by evaluating multiple models on 100 queries from s1k~\cite{Muennighoff2025s1ST} and selecting examples that exhibit strong logical grounding, clear dependency structure, and non-trivial parallelism.
+These exemplars are used as few-shot demonstrations for planner.

 Formally, we write the decomposition process as